Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Flow equations and their fixed points

 $\bullet$ \textbf{Melonic sector}\\

 Setting $\lambda_{4,2}=\lambda_{6,1}=0$, only the melonic sector remains in the theory, and the relevant theory space in the UV sector contains only melonic functions, having melonic graphs as boundary.
 The effective marginal coupling $\lambda_{4,1}(s)\equiv \lambda(s)$ remains the only relevant parameter to control the large behavior of the flow.
-Then, all correlations function may be expressed in term of this parameter as well as effective $2$-point functions.
-The corresponding $6$-point function may be obtained from our results of the section \eqref{sec4} vanishing the pseudo-melonic couplings (see \cite{Lahoche:2018vun} for more detail).
-As mentioned before, the interest of this discussion allows only to understand the way to deals with non-local terms in the Ward identity, a point which in not discussed in the previous work.
-For convenience, and because it have to be precised, we limit our study to the standard \textit{modified Litim regulator} \cite{Tetradis:1995br}-\cite{Litim:2000ci}:
+Then, all correlation functions may be expressed in terms of this parameter as well as effective two-point functions.
+The corresponding six-point function may be obtained from our results of the section \eqref{sec4} vanishing the pseudo-melonic couplings (see \cite{Lahoche:2018vun} for more detail).
+As mentioned before, the interest of this discussion allows only to understand the way to deal with nonlocal terms in the Ward identity, a point which in not discussed in the previous work.
+For convenience, and because it has to be precise, we limit our study to the standard \textit{modified Litim regulator} \cite{Tetradis:1995br}-\cite{Litim:2000ci}: